Knitting Yarn Guide: Types, Weights, and How to Choose the Right One

 You will find independent dyers like myself typically dye in small batches, so make sure that if you want to choose this route that you explore options with the dyer.
 In my case most of my yarns are variegated, so batches aren’t an issue and you are expected to knit alternate skeins in alternate rows.
 Having said this, if you require enough of a colour for a larger project let me know and I will do my best to match skeins where possible.

-Gauge swatches are incredibly important, because they tell you a lot about the yarn you intend to knit with, in the drape, stretch and projected fit.
-It also tells you how close you are to the original pattern and yarn choice.
+Gauge swatches are often skipped when we’re feeling keen to start a new project!
+However they are incredibly important, because they tell you a lot about the yarn you intend to knit with, in the drape, stretch and projected fit.
+A swatch also tells you how close you are to the original pattern and yarn choice.

 Check your swatch and see if this alternate yarn is a good match to the original.